 The Trumpf TruPrint 1000 is a selective laser melting (SLM) metal 3D printer.
 It costs over $250,000, and the price will vary depending on the options you select.

 This tool is an industrial machine with a large build plate of 100 x 100 x 100 mm.
 Since it uses metal powder as feed material, you will need to factor those costs in as well.

 Even though it has a considerable build volume, the machine itself is compact.
-You can use it for making small prototypes and parts, and you can control it remotely through a tablet application.
+You can use it for making small prototypes and parts.
+Additionally, you can control it remotely through a tablet application.

 EOS M 100

-The EOS M 100 is an entry-level model that goes for about $350,000.
+The EOS M 100 is an entry-level model that is priced at $350,000.
 This number does not include post-processing add-ons, but this machine can produce high-quality and cost-effective prints.

 The EOS M 100 is powered by DMLS or direct metal laser sintering.
 If you need to run small batches for medical accessories or other tools, this machine will be a great fit.

 It has a smaller build chamber of 95 x 100 mm, which works so well for small production runs.